chastik/Spielplatz/WissKI How-to-Tutorials /WissKI_Readme.md

 ## Speaker

 The tutorial is performed by Dr. Canan Hastik, Interessensgemeinschaft für Semantische Datenverarbveitung e.V., c.hastik@igsd-ev.de.
 She is an expert in structured data and graph data within the Digital Humanities.
-Her work focuses on ontology-driven modeling, FAIR data publication, and the development of didactically grounded educational formats for research data management (RDM), data literacy and science.
+Her work focuses on ontology-driven modeling, FAIR data publication, and the development of didactically grounded open educational (OER) formats for research data management (RDM), data literacy (DL) and data science (DS).

 ## Authors